top of page

 What it means to be a scientist now is different than it was 30 years ago.
 Back then astronauts weren’t sharing views of space over social media and ecologists generally kept to their data.
 But in the same way that scientists have learned to speak with the media directly about their research—and universities have integrated communications classes into science departments—new times call for new roles.

 More than ever, scientists are being called to step into leadership roles to solve the environmental crises that matter in each community.
 We have the credibility and knowledge to make a difference–but we need nuanced leadership skills to ensure that our voice has influence.
-We concentrate on three broad areas in our collective leadership training:
+We concentrated on three broad areas in our collective leadership training:

 Individual leadership